openvinotoolkit/openvino/tests/samples_tests/smoke_tests/README.md

-These tests execute IE samples on pregenerated IR
+These tests execute IE samples on pregenerated IR.
+Test data is downloaded on first run.

 <INSTALL_DIR> - OpenVINO install directory